mohragk/Shifter_Handbrake_DIY/README.md

 The sketch uses the Timer library, so install that if you don't have it already:
 [Timer library for Arduino](https://playground.arduino.cc/code/timer)

+The GUI uses the ControlP5 library for all the sliders and buttons.
+You need to install that to use the sketch.
+[Check out the ControlP5 site for instructions](http://www.sojamo.de/libraries/controlP5/)

 Then, compile the GUI with Processing.
 You can export to GUI as an executable, if you don't want to run Processing everytime.
 You can use the GUI to set a curve for the handbrake response and a deadzone.
 Settings are stored on the EEPROM of the Pro Micro.